zephyrproject-rtos/west/README.rst

 Then, in a Bash shell::

-  PYTHONPATH=src/west py.test
+  PYTHONPATH=src py.test

 On Windows::

-  cmd /C "set PYTHONPATH=/path/to/west/src/west && py.test"
+  cmd /C "set PYTHONPATH=/path/to/west/src && py.test"

 Hacking on West
 ---------------